 Differences in the physical structure of arthropods

-A significant difference is tracked between the signs of the external structure.
+A significant difference is observed between the signs of the external structure.

 Scientists divide the body of an arthropod representative into the following parts: